geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_ProPlus.md

 15. In the **Stay signed in?** window, select **Yes.**

-16. In the **Microsoft Office Home** page for Laura, notice that the Office 365 apps now appear because Laura has been assigned an Office 365 license. <br/>
+16. In the **Microsoft Office Home** page for Laura, notice that the Microsoft 365 apps now appear because Laura has been assigned an Office 365 license. <br/>

 	Select the **Install Office** drop-down arrow, and then in the drop-down menu, select **Install software**.<br/>